Carteret Children’s Clinic Earns PCMH 2014 Level 2 Recognition

 - Make healthy decisions about you and your child's daily habits and lifestyle

 - Keeping your scheduled appointments or reschedule in advance if needed

 - Call our office with your child's health concerns unless it's an emergency

-- Being sure you leave our office with a clear understanding of our expectations, treatment and goals
+- Being sure you leave our office with a clear understanding of our expectations, self management strategies, treatment and goals